-Can "Table Tennis Diplomacy" Bring the United States and China Back Together? | ExBulletin
+Can "table tennis diplomacy" bring the United States and China back together? | ExBulletin

 Ping pong has brought the West closer to anonymous communist China.
 A year later, US President Nixon visited Chu Enlai, and Henry Kissinger followed suit and talks began, which culminated in formal diplomatic relations between the two countries in 1979.

-The first-hour players were given the official title of “Witnesses to Table Tennis Diplomacy”.
-Before the younger generation starts their social media sites, witnesses are called on stage.
+The first-hour players received the official title “Witnesses to Table Tennis Diplomacy”.
+Before the younger generation starts their social media sites, witnesses are called to the stage.
 Amid the dramatic music, fit seniors receive bags with a commemorative medal the size of a breakfast plate and ping-pong cartons.
 The Americans, prevented by the epidemic, are represented by US Consul General James Heller.

 Chinese Ambassador to Washington, Cui Tiankai, said in a video message that human relations have always been the lubricant in the relationship between China and the United States.
 And he believes that the fact that that relationship is now under severe strain is not China’s fault.
 Some on the American side are obsessed with ideological bias and Total zero-Think, keep creating obstacles to our human exchange. “